AFKjr/LAMP-Stack/README.md

     Linux: Debian 12 as the OS (I repurposed an old Chromebook for this project).
     Apache: Serves the web application and routes requests.
     PHP: Processes user inputs and calls the Python script.
-    Python: Performs backend calculations for the loot drop probabilities from a loot drop calculator from my other project.
+    Python: I made a LAMP to perform backend calculations for a loot drop calculator I made in Python.

 LAMP Stack Setup